spf13/viper/README.md

 configuration.
 It supports

 * setting defaults
-* reading from yaml, toml and json config files
+* reading from json, toml and yaml config files
 * reading from environment variables
 * reading from remote config systems (Etcd or Consul)
 * reading from command line flags